 What does rental car insurance cover exactly and do you need it?

-You’re trying to decide between the compact car or the luxury rental.
-You’re only renting it for a few days — why not splurge on that jeep?
+Say you’re trying to decide between the compact car or the luxury rental.
+You’re only renting it for a few days — why not splurge on that Jeep?
 After you pick your car, you get asked if you want to buy rental insurance.
 Of course you do, so you say yes — but do you read the rental agreement or even think about it before you sign?

 Probably not.
-Don’t feel bad: most of us don’t read the fine print on rental agreements (or any other agreement, for that matter.)
+Most of us don’t read the fine print on rental agreements (or any other agreement, for that matter.)
 When it comes to renting a car or truck, however, there are several options to think about: does your auto insurance cover rentals?
 Should you use your credit card insurance?
 Should you buy the insurance that your rental car company is offering?
 The answer depends on your situation.

 Below, we break down your options.